-Your home health agency will work with you and your doctor to create your plan of care listing:
+Your home health agency will work with you and your doctor or allowed practitioner (including a nurse practitioner, a clinical nurse specialist, and physician assistant) to create your plan of care listing:

 - What services you need

 - Which health care professionals should give these services